 You can also join reading challenges throughout the year on Beanstack or on the Beanstack app.
 Set up your account and keep tracking your reading and activities.

-Check out this resource for kids.
+Check out Be Internet Awesome.
 Be Internet Awesome teaches kids how to be safe online and how to be good digital citizens.
 You can look at the curriculum or play Interland to work through games that teach the basics.